alvivar/bite/README.md

 # Bite

-Key-Value Server.
+Multi-Thread Key-Value Server database with real time subscriptions.

 ## Tutorial

 To set a value, use **s**.

-    s somekeyname Some string as a value I guess
+    s somekeyname Some string as a value
     > OK

 To set a value, but only if the key doesn't exist, use **s?**.